oracle/coherence-operator/docs/quickstart.md

 This should produce output similar to the following:

 ```
-Oracle Coherence Version 12.2.1.3.2
- Grid Edition: Development mode
-Copyright (c) 2000, 2019, Oracle and/or its affiliates.
-All rights reserved.

 The value of the key is 1
 ```

 Running the program again should produce:

 ```
-Oracle Coherence Version 12.2.1.3.2
- Grid Edition: Development mode
-Copyright (c) 2000, 2019, Oracle and/or its affiliates.
-All rights reserved.

 The value of the key is 2
 ```